kyeongbokong/Selective-Fucusing-Learning-SFL-/README.md

 ## Training BigGAN with Selective Focusing Learing on ImageNet

 To train BigGAN models we use the [BigGAN-PyTorch](https://github.com/ajbrock/BigGAN-PyTorch) and [Instance Selection for GANs](https://github.com/uoguelph-mlrg/instance_selection_for_gans) repo.
 We perform minimal changes to the code.
-The change logs are as follows.
 The main change part is the conditional term of the projection discriminator in BigGAN.py (L391-L402, L415-L447).
 Further, updating the focusing rate is represented in train.py (L66-L71, L146-L155, L185-L209).

 #### Preparing Data (Same as [Instance Selection for GANs](https://github.com/uoguelph-mlrg/instance_selection_for_gans))